Existence, Uniqueness and Regularity of the Projection onto Differentiable Manifolds: Abstract

 We demonstrate that, for a $C^k$-submanifold $M$ with $k\ge 2$, the projection map is $C^{k-1}$ on $\cE(M)$, and we obtain a differentiation formula for the projection map which is used to discuss boundedness of its higher order derivatives on tubular neighborhoods.

-While \citet{dudekholly} showed that a sufficient condition for the inclusion $M\subseteq\cE(M)$ is that $M$ is a $C^1$ submanifold whose tangent spaces satisfy a local Lipschitz condition, we prove that this condition is also necessary.
+A sufficient condition for the inclusion $M\subseteq\cE(M)$ is that $M$ is a $C^1$ submanifold whose tangent spaces satisfy a local Lipschitz condition.
+We prove in a new way that this condition is also necessary.
 More precisely, if $M$ is a topological submanifold with $M\subseteq\cE(M)$, then $M$ must be $C^1$ and its tangent spaces satisfy the same local Lipschitz condition.

 A final section is devoted to highlighting some relations between $\cE(M)$ and the topological skeleton of $M^c$.

 Keywords: Nonlinear orthogonal projection, medial axis, sets of positive reach, tubular neighborhood